 The best thing about tickets is that this is a gift that gives pleasure twice – at the time you give it,and then when the theater lover actually goes to the show, which can be many months in the future.

 Back to top

 Many theaters – the non-profit ones — offer subscriptions or memberships, which can be a wonderful gift that lasts an entire season…or a terrible burden for the increasing number of theatergoers who are commitment-phobic.
 (I’ve written a whole article about the waning popularity of theater subscriptions.)

 Still, this can be the perfect gift for the right recipient if you pick the right theater, some of whom offer more flexible alternatives to subscriptions, such as flex passes and memberships.

-Here are others listed alphabetically.
-(I’ve had a membership/subscription to each one of these at one time or another. ) One of the problems you will see when you click on the links is that the subscriptions to some of these theaters this season are already sold out.
+Here are a sampling, listed alphabetically.
+I’ve had a membership/subscription to each one of these at one time or another.
+One of the problems you will see when you click on the links is that the subscriptions to some of these theaters this season are already sold out.
 (You might be able to purchase memberships for next season.)

 The Brooklyn Academy of Music, which makes it easy to buy a gift membership.

 There are an increasing number of companies that offer online screening of what could be called theater-on demand.

 BroadwayHD. ($8.99 a month or $99.99 a year) offer dozens of shows that were recorded live, most memorably the Broadway productions of “She Loves Me” and “Lady Day at Emerson’s Bar and Grill,” but also a good number of shows Off-Broadway, and the offerings from the American Film Theater from the 1970s, such as “The Maids” starring Glenda Jackson and Susannah York and “Rhinoceros” with Zero Mostel.